OpenAgentsInc/openagents/README.md

 # OpenAgents

-An open platform for AI agents, built in public from scratch.
+An open platform for AI agents, built in public from scratch. (wip)

 See the [wiki](https://github.com/OpenAgentsInc/openagents/wiki) for more.